Papa Dame Ba

-Pape Dame Ba (born 19 April 2004) is a Senegalese professional footballer who plays mainly as a right winger for Spanish club Girona FC B.
+Pape Dame Ba (born 19 April 2004) is a Senegalese professional footballer who plays mainly as a right winger for Spanish club UD Logroñés, on loan from Girona FC.

 Club career

 Born in Thiès, Ba made his senior debut with local side Keur Madior FC in the Ligue 2 in 2021.
 On 24 January 2024, he moved abroad and joined La Liga side Girona FC, being initially assigned to the reserves in Tercera Federación.

 Ba made his professional – and La Liga – debut with the Catalans on 26 October 2024, coming on as a first-half substitute for injured Alejandro Francés in a 1–0 away loss to UD Las Palmas.
+He finished the season as a regular starter for the B's, scoring seven goals in 36 appearances overall as the side achieved promotion to Segunda Federación.

+On 30 August 2026, Ba was loaned to Primera Federación side UD Logroñés, for one year.

 International career

 In July 2022, Ba was called up to the Senegal national under-20 team.